zesuliman/Vacation-Tracking-System-VTS/README.md

 # Vacation Tracking system
-This repositroy provide an implementation exampmle for a Vacation Tracking System (VTS).
+This repositroy provide an implementation example for a Vacation Tracking System (VTS).